Çerid Autonomous State

 The populated parts of the CAS are divided into kashangulid (sing. kashangul), sometimes referred to by humans as hundreds, parishes or communes.
 Kashangulid are local administrations responsible for maintaining infrastructure and local cleanliness, and also serve as legislative constituencies.
 Each kashangul is administered by a small, usually three-person, steering committee whose members are chosen by direct election every year.
 This committee is responsible for receiving, managing, and responsibly spending funds allocated by the state government, particularly in using it to hire workers or companies to perform maintenance work.

-There is one special non-territorial kashangul, devoted to migratory males.
-While it is managed in much the same way as any other kashangul, its responsibilities are different; rather than maintaining infrastructure in a particular region, it instead pays the upkeep for various hostels, wilderness huts, and campsites scattered around the state for the use of Çer menfolk on the move, and serves also as a kind of park ranger service to monitor the use of wilderness areas and prevent their overexploitation.
+There are three special kashangulid, each devoted to migratory males within a given region.
+While they are managed in much the same way as any other kashangul, their responsibilities are different; rather than maintaining infrastructure, they instead pay the upkeep for various hostels, wilderness huts, and campsites scattered around their respective regions for the use of Çer menfolk on the move, and serves also as a kind of park ranger service to monitor the use of wilderness areas and prevent their overexploitation.

 Central bodies

-The CAS' head of government, the Kalashegtin ("Great Speaker"), is chosen by and from the takileshid holding the legislative seats.
-As of 1706 AN, there are few political groupings in any organized sense, and factional activity in the Takileshidgul consists mainly of temporary alliances and cliques; therefore the Kalashegtin is generally expected to be an impartial and well-liked negotiator rather than strongly representing a particular area or faction.
-That said, even the best Kalashegtin is tested by the contentiousness of her colleagues; the famously physical altercations occasioned by legislative debates has become a valued form of entertainment for those Çerid with access to radio, television, or the Internet, and increasingly also in Alduria at large.
+The ÇAS' head of government, the Kalashegtin ("Great Speaker"), is chosen by and from the takileshid holding the legislative seats.
+Since the founding of the state, there have been few political groupings in any organized sense, and factional activity in the Takileshidgul consists mainly of temporary alliances and cliques; therefore the Kalashegtin is generally expected to be an impartial and well-liked negotiator rather than strongly representing a particular area or faction.
+That said, even the best Kalashegtin is tested by the contentiousness of her colleagues; the famously physical altercations occasioned by legislative debates have become a valued form of entertainment for those Çerid with access to radio, television, or the Internet, and increasingly also in Alduria at large.

 Demographics